 - And expectations: if you want to buy an expensive video projector and you need to talk to someone, then having to wait on hold seems totally inappropriate – after all the website says: “We’re here to help”.

 The interesting question is this: Is being put on hold inevitable?
 The answer is “no”.
 In most situations it is not the only way.
 For example, a telephone call to a company is a form of request to talk to someone.
 Either the right person is available or not – if they are then it’s all hunky-dory.
 If they are not available, then a computer is much better at keeping a slot in a call queue and waiting than a human is.
 Just note the request to talk to someone, find out what kind of person they need and arrange a callback.
 No hold music, no one waits, the consumer gets an agent with the right skills and everyone is informed of the status of the “queue”.
 Great.

 It is through that sometimes it makes sense to leave a caller wait – at least briefly.
 Some variable waiting might be necessary, i.e. to allow for reprioritizing cases based on severity or customer status.
 But overall average waiting time can be reduced through better use of technology to manage capacity and resources and integrate these with other systems: CRMs, Helpdesks, ERP, appointment booking systems, etc. The tech is there for both the virtual queuing and for the automation across your integrations-

 This really is not difficult, nor is it expensive.
 Even a small or medium-sized business can now have enterprise-like capability at a reasonable price.

-Now you just need to decide to allow your customers the freedom: Let the machines wait while we get on with our lives.
+Now you just need to decide to give your customers the freedom don’t leave them in queue let the machines wait while we get on with our lives.